 Even though it may not be here (yet), the crisis certainly seems very close.
 Increased inflation, spiking energy costs, concerns over gas prices and supply chain disruption all make for a glooming outlook.
 No wonder most companies seem to have developed a plan they are already implementing, which involves cutting costs, freezing hiring and holding off budget spend.

 With these past 2 years, it’s no wonder we’re getting ready.
 The start of the pandemic was a shock for a lot of companies, with the stock market declining, tourism companies getting hit badly and bars being shut down, possibly for ever.
 The B2B industry also struggled, from small to large – in the UK, media budgets were cut for the first time since the height of Covid.

 So, you or your manager may have the urge to cut costs and we all know that marketing is among the first to suffer in these cases.
-But marketing costs mean even more lost opportunities during a time where they are already decreasing, so here’s what you should be doing instead.
+But marketing costs mean even more lost opportunities during a time where they are already decreasing (and when you can take advantage of this in front of your competitors), so here’s what you should be doing instead.

 DO: Optimise your marketing spend

 Of course, this isn’t something you should be doing because it’s a crisis, you should be doing this all day, every day.
 But especially now, so when your CMO or Director comes to you to say let’s cut marketing budgets, you will be able to say that you’re already running the best performing ads that are delivering the best results.

 How do you know you’re doing the best you can?
 You’re continuously testing variables (how is this image of the product versus an image with people for this ad, what if we run a video ad compared to a static, are leads converting more from Facebook or from influencers, etc), shifting budgets and reporting results.
 Speaking of which: